 Guitar Metronome – an integral tool

-Advanced players know how to combine, for example, 8-note and 16-note rhythm and that makes sound more interesting.
-But rhythm combination usually runs on the 4/4 basis.
+Advanced players know how to combine, for example, 8-note and 16-note rhythm and that make the sound more interesting.
+But rhythm combination usually runs on a 4/4 basis.

 (One, two, three, four… One, two, three, four… One, two, three, four… One, two, three, four…)

 This is the 4/4 timing.
 The basic time period which is basic and most popular in the World.

 - It allows feeling the rhythm more precisely;

 - It trains to hear (musical groove, rhythm);

 - Builds up speed (everything starts from slow);

 - Helps to learn favorite song or melody much faster!